Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Set-Management.md

 - For manual test sets, only the date component is used.
 - For automated tests you also set the time.
 This time is based on the time zone of the application (for reference, this is shown in the footer of the application on all pages).
-- You can additionally specify a **recurrence schedule** for the test set by changing the recurrence dropdown from "One Time" to "Hourly", "Daily", etc so that SpiraPlan executes the same test set according to the specified frequency.
+- You can additionally specify a **recurrence schedule** for the test set by changing the recurrence dropdown from "One Time" to "Hourly", "Daily", etc so that Spira executes the same test set according to the specified frequency.

 Use the **Schedule on Build** field:

-- This will tell SpiraPlan to automatically set the *Planned Date* to the exact date and time that a relevant build completes
+- This will tell Spira to automatically set the *Planned Date* to the exact date and time that a relevant build completes
 - Using the **Post Build Wait Time** field you can add an offset (in seconds) for how long after the build to kick off the test sets
 - Only builds that finish against the release or sprint that the test set is set to will trigger the test set to execute
 - With this method, test sets can be setup to automatically run only after the build completes and at the exact delay you need.

 ### Overview - Parameters
 Test cases can have [parameters](Test-Case-Management.md/#parameters) associated with them.
 This enables one test case to be called several times and have different parameters passed in each case, making the operation different.
 E.g. you could have a generic "login to application" test case that others call as an initial step, which could be provided with different login information depending on the calling test case.
 In addition these parameters may be used by certain test automation engines.

 The Parameters section on the test set page lets you set a shared value for all of the parameters contained within the different test cases of the test set.
 The screenshot below shows that there are three parameters contained in the test cases that have been set at the test set level.
 In this example, every case that has a Parameter called 'browserName' will have its value set to 'Safari'.
 This is a quick way of setting values for many test cases at once.
 Test Set Values will override any default values of a Parameter (defined for each specific test case).